ldynia/git-workshop/readme.md

 * access to a linux/unix terminal

 ## Assumption
-I assume that a user has full field points specified in requirements section.
+I assume that the reader has full field points specified in requirements section.

 ## History
 Let me ask you this question.
-Try to name a software that has the grates impact on humanity?
-It is difficult one, but in my opinion it is [Linux](https://en.wikipedia.org/wiki/Linux) initially written by [Linus Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds).
+Try to name a software that has the grates impact on humanity? it's difficult one, but in my opinion it's [Linux](https://en.wikipedia.org/wiki/Linux) initially written by [Linus Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds).

-Without Linux you would have to throw out all smartphones, tablets and tvs that run on Android and iOS.
+Without Linux, you would have to throw out all smartphones, tabLet's and TVs that run on Android and iOS.
 Content of the web would shrink at least 60%.
-We would not send a humans into the space.
-And many many more.
+We would not send a human into the space and, many many more.

 But how you write a software that counts 15+ million lines of code?
-For suer it can't be written by a single man.
+For suer, it can't be written by a single man.
 Further more in project like this you would like to keep track who added changes (when and what), files being removed, retrieve deleted files, resolve overlaps of conflicting information, version the code, fix bugs, fix security volubilities etc.

 Another brilliant thing that Linus Torvalds wrote for the purpose of facilitating development of the Linux kernel was [Git](https://en.wikipedia.org/wiki/Git).
-Today git is the most popular version control/source control software used by developers.
+Today git's the most popular version control/source control software used by developers.
 So, if you didn't use a [version control](https://en.wikipedia.org/wiki/Version_control) tools then I have pity on you!

-If the thing that I am writing now does not make sense to you then don't worry.
+OK, if the thing that I'm writing now does not make sense to you then don't worry.
 I will walk you through the various use-cases of using Git.

 ## Inner Workings
 Git thinks of data as a set of snapshots.
 Every time you create a commit, or save the state of your project, Git takes a picture of all your files and stores a reference to that snapshot.
 If files have not changed then Git doesn’t store the file again, installed it links to the previous identical file it has already stored.